viktorr14/POC_ThreatScan/README.md

-# Scan for threats using the AMSI library
+# Scan files for threats using the AMSI library

 * proof of concept
 * scans larger files in chunks of 10MB, overlapping